The Boys, a subversive and NSFW comic book series, is launching on Prime Video this summer.

 Starring Karl Urban, Jack Quaid and Elisabeth Shue, The Boys is a mature take on the morals of superheroes, blending together pitch black humour with comedic and OTT sex and violence.

 Here is everything you need to know about Prime Video's The Boys.

 When is The Boys released?

-There will be eight episodes in season one.
+The Boys is available now on Prime Video.
+There are eight episodes in season one.